 - Injuring someone with “a deadly weapon,” whether intentionally or through recklessness

-- “Knowingly” points a firearm at someone, even if it is not loaded and even if the person pointing it does not know if it is or is not loaded
+- “Knowingly” points a firearm at someone; even if it is not a loaded firearm; and even if the person pointing it does not know if it is or is not a loaded firearm

 - Injuring someone while running or driving away from law enforcement